diva-exchange/i2p-sam/README.md

 # I2P SAM

-An I2P SAM library.
-Useful to let applications communicate through the privacy-by-design I2P network.
+An I2P SAM library: enabling applications to communicate through the I2P network.
+I2P is a "privacy-by-design" network.

 ## Quick Start

-### Using Streams (TCP)
-@TODO

 ### Using Datagrams (UDP)